Does this test have other names?

 Why do I need this test?

-You may have this test if you have a low platelet count.
+You may need this test if you have a low platelet count.
 You may also have this test

 if you have symptoms that may mean that your production of platelets has been disrupted